Skip to content

 That breadth is the real product.
 A freelancer can write code; a development company is accountable for the outcome — the deadlines, the quality, the documentation, and the awkward questions nobody thought to ask at the start.

-Offerings vary, but most full-service development companies cover a familiar set:
+Offerings vary, but most software development services cover a familiar set:

 • Discovery and consulting — workshops to define what should be built, for whom, and in what order, before any code is committed.